In Stephen Covey’s “7 Habits,” Step #2 says to “begin with the end in mind.”

 Learn, Grow & Develop Other Leaders™

-Doug Thorpe is Practice Leader-Mortgage Banking at Solomon Edwards Group LLC
+Doug Thorpe is Practice Leader-Mortgage Banking at Solomon Edwards Group

 He is a Speaker, Author, Executive Coach, and Founder of SilverbackGorillas